seeminglee/intellij-colors-solarized/README.md

-# Notice
+This is a fork of the Solarized color scheme developed by Ethan Schoonover <es@ethanschoonover.com> and adapted for for IntelliJ IDEA by:
-This is a fork of the Solarized color scheme for IntelliJ IDEA.
+Adam Vandenberg <flangy@gmail.com> and Johan Kaving <johan@kaving.se>.

-Changes made by See-ming Lee <seeminglee@gmail.com>:
+Changed from the original:

 * Adjusted colors to the html/xml section to be more coherent lexically with everything else.
 In particular, the tag names and attributes' colors were changed from the blue / cyan combination which is somewhat monotonous to the eye was less pleasing to work with.
 * Filled out additional settings not addressed by the source.
 * Changes made in the dark scheme only.